 The NCI Drug Dictionary contains technical definitions and synonyms for drugs/agents used to treat patients with cancer or conditions related to cancer.
 Each drug entry includes links to check for clinical trials listed in NCI's List of Cancer Clinical Trials.

 The most potent androgen, required for sex development.
 Dihydrotestosterone is synthesized from testosterone in the prostate gland, testes, hair follicles and adrenal glands by 5-alpha reductase.
 Dihydrotestosterone exerts its action similar to testosterone, which binds to and activates specific nuclear androgen receptors.
 After translocation into the nucleus, the activated hormone-receptor complex binds to the androgen response elements on the DNA and activates gene expressions that are required for sex development.
 Dihydrotestosterone is responsible for the formation of male primary sex characteristics and most male secondary sex characteristics during puberty, such as muscular growth, facial and body hair growth, and deepening of the voice.
-Check for active clinical trials or closed clinical trials using this agent.
+Check for active clinical trials using this agent.
 (NCI Thesaurus)

 Synonym: Androstanolone Abbreviation: DHT Chemical structure: (5alpha,17beta)-17-Hydroxyandrostan-3-one